asulibraries/AwsTranscribe/README.md

-1. git clone this repo and cd into it and composer install
+1. git clone this repo
+2. cd into it and composer install
-2. sudo pip3 install srt webvtt-py
+3. sudo pip3 install srt webvtt-py
-3. set proper configuration values in config/services.yaml
+4. set proper configuration values in config/services.yaml - this will include the s3Bucket you're reading from as well as the fedora root
-4. start the app `symfony server:start`
+5. start the app `symfony server:start`
     alternatively you could wire this up in apache like
     ```
      Alias "/transcribe" "/var/www/html/AwsTranscribe/public"